med-air/DEX/README.md

-# DEX: Demonstration-Guided Reinforcement Learning with Efficient Exploration for Task Automation of Surgical Robot
+# DEX: Demonstration-Guided RL with Efficient Exploration for Task Automation of Surgical Robot
 This is the official PyTorch implementation of the paper "**Demonstration-Guided Reinforcement Learning with Efficient Exploration for Task Automation of Surgical Robot**" (ICRA 2023).
 <p align="left">